longyan97/longyan97.github.io/_pages/about.md

 ## News

+* [Oct 25, 2024] 🔬 I will be serving on program committee of [New England Hardware Security Day (NEHWS) 2025](https://nehws.org/), which will be held at MIT this year.
+Consider submitting your previous publications and give a talk!
 * [Oct 18, 2024] 🔬 I will be serving on program committee of [ACM CCS 2025](https://www.sigsac.org/ccs/CCS2025/), dedicated to the Hardware, Side Channels, and Cyber-Physical Systems Track.
 * [Oct 18, 2024] 🔬 I will be serving on program committee of [MobiSys 2025](https://sigmobile.org/mobisys/2025/#).
 * **[Oct  10, 2024]** 🏆 Our research [EM Eye, NDSS'24](https://github.com/longyan97/EMEye_Tutorial) which discovers how attackers can eavesdrop on confidential videos of IoT cameras was selected as a finalist in the [CSAW Applied Research Competition](https://www.csaw.io/research) (top 8% of all submisisons).
 Let's meet in NYC!